Whatsapp Business API Pricing: What you need to know

 Cost

 The WhatsApp Business app, much like a standard account, is free to use.
 Some businesses use it as a standalone tool, others mix software.
 For example, when using WhatsApp for customer service, you might connect it to a helpdesk software.
 These are usually free or very affordable options.
+WhatsApp Business API, on the other hand, is a premium, paid option.
+The cost varies based on what services you use and the operation volume.
+That means it can add up fast.

 Automations

 The WhatsApp Business app allows you to create custom shortcuts for quick replies.
-Then, whenever a customer messages you with a query, it’s easy to get back to them fast.
+Then, whenever a customer messages you with a query, it's easy to get back to them fast.
 Another interesting tool is the greeting message.
 When a customer first interacts with your profile, they get an engaging reply.
+You can also set up automated away messages outside your business hours for peace of mind.
+There's far more automation with WhatsApp Business API.
+You can create rule-based WhatsApp auto reply based on the kind of conversations you have with your contacts.
+For example, when offering logistics support there's a lot of back and forth.
+So you can create a rule that automatically notifies your client when their order is on the way and the ETA.
+This cuts down on time spent messaging each one individually.

 Broadcasting

-The WhatsApp Business app offers broadcast lists.
-This is a mass messaging tool that allows you to send relevant information to multiple contacts at once.
+The business app offers a broadcast list in WhatsApp.
+This is a WhatsApp mass messaging feature that allows you to send relevant information to multiple contacts at once.
 On their end, the message shows up as a single conversation.
-That’s a great way to notify customers about special offers and launches.
-However, it’s limited to 256 contacts at once.
+That's a great way to notify customers about special offers and launches.
+However, it's limited to 256 contacts at once.
+The WhatsApp Business API allows you to message unlimited contacts at once.
+Besides, with custom tags, you can personalize the message to each one.
+This makes the conversation flow smoothly and helps your customers feel connected to the brand.

 Team inbox

-If you use WhatsApp Business’s app, you’re able to link up to 10 devices and share your WhatsApp with multiple users.
-However, they’re all based on a single profile, so it’s hard to keep up with who is responsible for what task.
+So far, we've explored the flexibility when facing clients.
+But similar benefits appear when dealing with your digital workspace infrastructure.
+That is, the ability to work together on finishing tasks.
+If you use WhatsApp Business's app, you're able to link up to 10 devices and share your WhatsApp with multiple users.
+However, they're all based on a single profile, so it's hard to keep up with who is responsible for what task.
+The API, on the flip side, allows developers to build a team inbox.
+That way, multiple agents can log into the account and reply to messages at the same time.

 WhatsApp Business API's best tools